It’s big, it’s on mainland China, and it’s far away

-In fact, even the snacks are the store can even be an exciting endeavor.
+In fact, even the snacks at the store can be an exciting endeavor.
 They get flavors of potato chips we don't often see in the US (some of my favorites were cucumber flavor and lobster and cheese flavor) and brown sugar candy with a dried, salted plum inside was my favorite after-dinner treat by the time I left.

 The surrounding areas have lots of exciting options too

 From Shanghai, you have access to the famous Bullet Trains that go 186mph (that's 300 km/h) and can visit a multitude of places with very little travel time.
 You can do your own research to find what sights appeal to you the most, but a favorite nearby destination is Hangzhou, home to the famous West Lake, surrounded by interesting shops and beautiful tea houses.
-There are many boats waiting by the shore offering picturesque rides around the lake as well.Another interesting area easily accessible from Shanghai is the town of Xitang.
+There are many boats waiting by the shore offering picturesque rides around the lake as well.Another interesting area that's easily accessible from Shanghai is the town of Xitang.
 They are perhaps most famous for scenes from Mission Impossible III being filmed there (and in fact there are many signs around the town reminding you of this fact), but this fishing village is worth a trip in its own right, even if you're not a fan of action movies and Tom Cruise.
 This town has delicious food, many shops with souvenirs and necessities alike, as well as a beautiful river snaking through the middle, seemingly never empty of small boats passing lazily through.
-It's a great place to go and get away from the chaos of the overcrowded for a bit, while still offering lots of shopping and photo opportunities.
+It's a great place to go and get away from the chaos of the city for a bit, while still offering lots of shopping and photo opportunities.